-Kodak Hero 9.1 review
+Kodak Hero 9.1 full review

 Kodak's Hero series of multifunction printers flip the accepted industry model.
 You'll pay a bit more up front for these smart looking all-in-ones - but you'll get your money back in the long run.
 The Kodak Hero 9.1 and its sibling printers are cheap to run whether you calculate it by cost per page or total ink replacement.

 The Kodak Hero 9.1 is at the top of the range with a price point to match.
 Sharing the looks of its stylish siblings, the 9.1 does everything they can do - and a little bit more.
 For example, when reviewing the Kodak Office Hero 6.1 we wished for a touchscreen in place of the old-school numeric keypad console.
 The 9.1 grants that wish, with a substantial 4.3 inch LED display.
 And it still combines scanning, printing and copying capabilities with faxing features.

 Like the Kodak Hero 7.1, there's a separate photo tray for your glossy prints.
 But with the Kodak Hero 9.1 you also get the automatic sheet feeder present in the 6.1.